JaseungKu/Klayout-JK/README.md

    Third, select "PathToCPW".

    By defaul, four polygons are created and placed into three layers.
-   Original path, rounded path ==> CPW path layer
+   Original path ==> OUTLINE layer
-   Keepout ==> Keepout layer
+   KEEPOUT ==> KEEPOUT layer
-   Image ==> Image layer
+   IMAGE ==> IMAGE layer

-2. MakeCPW_standalone
+2. MakeMeanderCPW_standalone
    This macro creates a PCell for CPW alone.
 To use it,
    First, click "Instance" icon in the toolbar.
    Second, select "Jaseng_Lib" from 'library' pull-down list.
-   Third, select "MakeCPW" cell from 'cell' pull-down list.
+   Third, select "MakeMeanderCPW" cell from 'cell' pull-down list.
    Fourth, click on "PCell" tab to enter parameters.

 3. creatFluxTrap